Distinct Giving of the New Testament Church

 The Apostle Peter also reveals that every member of the New Testament church has been entrusted with an important stewardship (1 Peter 4:10).
 Relative to their stewardship, the children of God are considered stewards or “household managers”.

 By New Testament definition, a steward is a servant who has no wealth of his own.
 He is responsible for managing his master's wealth.
 The steward cannot manage or oversee according to his own will, but only by his master’s will and direction.

 Stewardship of Grace

 The stewardship of grace is fulfilled by means of shared-life.
-When shared-life fellowship is faithfully elevated above all else, the stewardship of the ecclesia is satisfied by the overflow of divine life (zoe).
-Thus, concordant with grace alone, God is both the cause and effect of the gracious stewardship of the ecclesia.
+When shared-life fellowship is faithfully elevated above all else, the stewardship of the ecclesia is satisfied by the flow and consequent overflow of divine life (zoe).
+Concordant with grace alone, God is both the cause and effect of the gracious stewardship of the ecclesia.